thinkswhat/thinkswhat.github.io/_teaching/LaTeX.md

 location: "Hangzhou, Zhejiang"
 ---

 This workshop introduces LaTeX workflows and gives a case study using the Elsevier template.
-This repository is used as a record.
+This repository is used as a record, and [here](https://github.com/thinkswhat/Main/tree/main/TeX/Template/CJLU) is a set of reporting templates for CJLU.

 Supplementary Material
 ======